mdnurakmal/week1-lab1-docker-kubernetes/LEMP_Dockercompose/README.md

 docker-compose up -d
 ```

-* Check nginx is running by going to localhost/index.html
+* Check nginx is running by going to <HOSTIP>/index.html
-* Check php is running by going to localhost/index.php
+* Check php is running by going to <HOSTIP>/index.php
-* Check mariadb is running by going to localhost:3306 , Login Username : root , Password: password
+* Check phpmyadmin/mariadb is running by going to <HOSTIP>:3306 , Login Username : root , Password: password

 # References
 https://dev.to/johnmccuk/isolating-php-with-docker-containers-4epn